BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/tools/_index.md

 `module_manager` is a tool for managing modules, providing the following capabilities:
 1. Module list: You can get the list of locally installed modules through `module_manager list`, including built-in modules and modules developed by yourself;
 2. Module details: For each module, module details can be obtained through `module_manager dump ${module_name}`, such as module name, module type, module entry, module description information, module definition tag and module installation path;
 3. Module installation and uninstallation: For custom modules, they can be installed to the module path of BMF, so that they can be used in graph more conveniently.
-Modules can also be unloaded when they are no longer needed;
+Modules can also be unloaded when they are no longer needed.
 The specific usage can be viewed through `module_manager help`.
 Please note: The module_manager tool needs to rely on the BMF underlying library, so you need to set the corresponding environment variables.
 For specific steps, please refer to [BMF Installation](/docs/bmf/getting_started_yourself/install/).

 ## Trace tool